 At Aylsham Learning Federation our DSLs will liaise with allocated social workers and will agree with parents/carers whether children in need should be attending school.
-School staff will then follow up on any student/pupil/child that we were expecting to attend, who does not.
+School staff will then follow up on any student/pupil/child that we were expecting to attend, who does not in line with our usual attendance procedures.
 We will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.